jokatty/give-away-express-app/README.md

 Not too long ago, maybe 4-5 decades ago.
 We had and lived in close communities.
 Resources were scarce and we relayed on each other.
 We need equipment we did not have, we went to the neighbor.
 They needed something, we helped.
 Stuff changed hands and we breath fresh air and enjoyed timely rain and sunshine.

 And then, we all got rich (rather stuff got cheap).
 Then we mass-produced.
-We bought in mass (COSCO, GAINT, what not…) We, kept producing and kept buying nonstop.
+We bought in mass (COSTCO, GIANT, what not…) We, kept producing and kept buying nonstop.
 And we lack fresh air to breathe.
 All of us.
 Fresh air is long gone, and if we don’t pay attention, our species will be gone soon (sorry, too dark).

 The core idea behind this app is that we give away things we barely used or stopped using and now are collecting dust.
 We can’t go back to living in a society of borrowing/ lending things but if we want we can give away (for free, of course) and do our bit to reduce the carbon footprint of producing that one product!